Pop Up Tent Trailers

 A large tent camper can sleep up to 8 people!

-Although many people prefer cooking outdoors, it's nice to have the option of preparing meals indoors in inclement weather.
+Although many people prefer cooking outdoors, it's nice to have the option of preparing meals indoors during bad or wet weather.

 The dinette is a great place to play board games on a rainy day!